 5. DON’T SKIP YOUR ROUTINE WHILE YOUR SPOUSE IS TRAVELING

-Just because daddy is gone does not mean that you should throw your entire routine out the window.
-In fact, adhering to predominately the same schedule whether or not husbands are traveling can help everyday go smoother.
+Just because your spouse is gone does not mean that you should throw your entire routine out the window.
+In fact, adhering to predominately the same schedule whether or not your partner is traveling can help every day go smoother.

 “My kids thrive on having a predictable schedule.”

 Sticking to a routine helps the kids know what to expect and what is expected of them.
 However, the routine also leaves mommy happier.

 Eating around the kitchen table, knowing when to get up/go to sleep, and following the same routine on a daily/weekly basis, is good for kids especially when a traveling parent might bring up other concerns for children about permanence and stability.

 While we will agree that a routine is important, there are certainly some things that just have to fall off of the priority list.
 Maybe it means you would prefer to have popcorn for dinner, that the kids have to wear the same socks two days in a row, or that they watch a little more television.

 “I often eat popcorn as my dinner when he isn’t home!”